 Also, if you must take a flight to the show from out of town, bring your cat on board with you, instead of storing it in cargo space.
 Cat show experts also warn that getting into the big-time world of competition often requires a significant investment of time and patience.
 It is not uncommon for owners to spend hours grooming their show cats.
 In addition, costs of supplies rack up quickly.
 For instance, show cats might require several expensive combs and brushes for different areas of the body as well as shampoos and various other grooming supplies.

-For more information on cat shows and how you can turn your feline into a champion, investigate the links on the next page.
+For more information on cat shows and how you can turn your feline into a champion, investigate the links below.